-The college reserves the right to refuse admission to any applicant during any period of time that the student is suspended or expelled from another college or educational entity for non-academic disciplinary reasons.
+Per policy 6.01.01, SCC reserves the right to refuse admission to any applicant during any period of time that the student is suspended or expelled from another college or educational entity for non-academic disciplinary reasons.
 The college reserves the right to refuse admission to any applicant if it is necessary to protect the safety of the applicant, other individuals or the community.
 The Dean of Students administers the admissions process and the appeals procedure.